You are currently viewing Flow Control Statements In Java

 4.4.
 The return Statement

-The return statement is used to stop the execution of a method and hand over to the caller.
+The return statement is used to stop the execution of a method and hand it over to the caller.
 The syntax depends on the return type of the method.

 A Method without a Return Value